What is wmplayer.exe?

-Wmplayer.exe is a executable file (a program) for Windows.
-The filename extension .exe is the abbreviation for executable.
-Only run executable files from publishers you trust, because executable files can potentially change your computer settings or harm your computer.
-The free file information forum can help you determine if wmplayer.exe is a virus, trojan, spyware, or adware that you can remove, or a file belonging to a Windows system or an application you can trust.
+Wmplayer.exe is a executable file (a program) within Windows.
+The filename extension .exe denotes an executable file.
+You should only run executable files from publishers you trust, because executable files can potentially change your computer settings or harm your computer.
+The free file information forum can help you determine if wmplayer.exe is a virus, trojan, spyware, or adware that you can remove, or a file belonging to a Windows system or to an application you can trust.

 Wmplayer.exe file information

 The process known as Windows Media Player or Windows Media Audio belongs to software Microsoft Windows Operating System or Microsoft® Windows Media Player or Media or Windows Media Audio by Microsoft (www.microsoft.com) or Windows Media File or Windows Media Audio.

 Description: The original wmplayer.exe from Microsoft is an important part of Windows, but often causes problems. wmplayer.exe is located in a subfolder of "C:\Program Files".